python-windrose/windrose/docs/usage.rst

 ~~~~~~~~~~~~~~~~

 This example illustrate how to set an windrose axe on top of any other axes.
 Specifically,
-overlaying a map is often usefull.
+overlaying a map is often useful.
 It rely on matplotlib toolbox inset_axes utilities.

 .. code:: python